+The school accepts the guidelines as set out in the Department for Education's, 'Use of reasonable force - Advice for headteachers, staff and governing bodies, DFE, July 2013'.
 The term 'reasonable force' covers the broad range of actions used by most teachers at some point in their career that involves a degree of physical contact with pupils.
 Force is usually used either to control or restrain.
 This can range from guiding a pupil to safety by the arm through to more extreme circumstances such as breaking up a fight or where a student needs to be restrained to prevent violence or injury.
 'Reasonable in the circumstances' means using no more force than is needed.
 As a school we will use force only when other strategies have been explored and it is deemed necessary to control pupils or to restrain them.
 Control means either passive physical contact, such as standing between pupils or blocking a pupil's path, or active physical contact such as leading a pupil by the arm out of a classroom.
 Restraint means to hold back physically or to bring a pupil under control.
 It is typically used in more extreme circumstances, for example when two pupils are fighting and refuse to separate without physical intervention.
 When a child has been identified as having a behavioural need which may result in the need for the use of force, then specific restraint training will be sought and carried out as deemed necessary by the Head, and a specific behaviour plan will be put in place.